 The University of Michigan Library is a system of 20 libraries that includes a graduate, an undergraduate, science, health science, and many other specialized libraries.
-With more than 11 million volumes, the University Library is the eighth largest academic library in North America and is considered one of the top research libraries in the U.S. The University Library collections are represented in the library catalog, Mirlyn.
+With more than 11 million volumes, the University Library is the eighth largest academic library in North America and is considered one of the top research libraries in the United States.
+The University Library collections are represented in the library catalog, U-M Library Catalog.
 Graduate students are eligible to borrow materials from all U-M libraries; they can also utilize the Inter-Library Loan (ILL) service to obtain materials held by other lending institutions, and the 7-Fast document delivery service to have materials delivered (for free!) to their department mailbox or electronically as PDF files.
 Visit the library website for more information about library services available for graduate students.

 Specific Libraries within the U-M Library System